bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:16:27

 We'll shelve that.
-So there may be a, you know, As always, there may be some ways that you could use this to your advantage.
+So there may be a, you know
+As always, there may be some ways that you could use this to your advantage.
 I think it's better to fix them.

 Speaker 0: 00:16:35